- What is sales coaching?

 Are individual sales development reps struggling to make enough calls?
 A great coach will partner with the seller and their leader to identify and fix the personal barriers to success?

 Perhaps a handful of sellers cannot get their deals across the finish line; their close rates are abysmal.
-Again, to have the most significant impact, effective coaches will seek to understand the challenges across the individual reps and develop a unique approach of supporting each in their journey of improvement.
+Again, to have the most significant impact, effective coaches will seek to understand the challenges across the individual reps and develop a unique approach to supporting each in their journey of improvement.

 Why is coaching so important